bclous/SwiftUIKitUI/README.md

 ```

 Unlink pinSides(...) where we pass in an optional view to pin to, here we pass in an optional anchor.
-If nil, it will default to the same corresponding anchor on the parent view (i.e. pinLeft() will pin the view's left anchor to the parent's left anchor).
+If nil, it will default to the same anchor on the parent view (i.e. pinLeft() will pin the view's left anchor to the parent's left anchor).
 Of course, we don't always want this, so we have the option to set it to something else.

 We can also customize the padding, and/or the safe area behavior (respectSafeAreas only applies when anchor is nil, otherwise it will pin to the anchor that was explicitly set).

 The constraint type defaults to .equalTo, but it can be set to .greaterThanOrEqualTo or .lessThanOrEqualTo which are used in more advanced layouts.

 The constraint is assumed to be active, with a priority of .required, but these can also be changed.
 And of course, we can capture the constraint in the capture block, for use later on.

 Let's take these all for a spin: